kjellalmgren/pingservices/README.md

 So our goal is meet, we have a docker swarm cluster up and running on 4 nodes of RPi-3.
 If you still has RPi-2 machines Hypriot has a 32-bit arm7 OS with docker 17.05 ce.

 ## Docker-stack-pingservices.yaml

+To setup the ping services thru docker-stack-pingservices.yaml.
+From docker 1.13 it's possibly to use .yaml files with docker stack command.

 	version: "3"